courtneyhrdy/iSchool-M.S.-ADS-Portfolio-/README.md

 ### IST 718 Big Data Analytics

--Modern techniques in data science including elastic net regularized regression, random forest, gradient boosting, and deep learning.
+- Modern techniques in data science including elastic net regularized regression, random forest, gradient boosting, and deep learning.
 It emphasizes a statistical learning point of view, and a careful examination of generalization error, model interpretability, feature engineering, and bias-variance tradeoff.
--Required Apache Spark on Hadoop’s HDFS.
+- Required Apache Spark on Hadoop’s HDFS.
 The environment we use is Databricks Community Edition, which runs a highly customized version of the Jupyter Notebook.

 ### ACC 652 Accounting Analytics

--Accounting analytics including Benford's Law, current and prior period data, anomaly detection, correlation and time series detection, risk assessment and risk scoring, and purchasing card transaction fraud.
+- Accounting analytics including Benford's Law, current and prior period data, anomaly detection, correlation and time series detection, risk assessment and risk scoring, and purchasing card transaction fraud.
--Required Tableau
+- Required Tableau

 ### IST 659 Database Administration and Concepts

 - The definition, development, and management of databases and their different business applications across industries.
 Fundamental data and database concepts included conceptual and logical entity-relationship modeling, Structured Query Language (SQL) programming, and web-based database applications
--The coursework applied schema and data modeling techniques to database management system products using Microsoft Azure.
+- The coursework applied schema and data modeling techniques to database management system products using Microsoft Azure.